findingcorey1/Obsidian/ASIA 1125/Final Exam/Identification Question/Daoism.md

 - _Daodejing_ states: “_Abolish learning and you will be without worries_.”

-Daoism is a philosophy of The Way and
+Daoism is a philosophy of The Way and is influential in terms of the religious tradition that was originated in the east at around 500 BCE.
+Daoism had a big enphasis on the presense of humaity within the